Facts on Flu Vaccines

 Absolutely not.
 To cause infection, flu viruses need to reproduce, i.e., make copies of themselves.
 Flu vaccines, regardless of how they are made, do not contain viruses that can reproduce and make you sick with the flu.

-- You may be experiencing side effects of the vaccine, which should not be confused with actually being infected with the flu virus.
-A slight fever, aches or fatigue can be a sign that your immune system is being activated to build immunity in response to the vaccine.
+• You may be experiencing side effects of the vaccine, which should not be confused with actually being infected with the flu virus.
+A slight fever, aches, or fatigue can be a sign that your immune system is learning to fight off the flu.
 This is not flu.
 When someone is sick with flu they suffer severe and long-lasting symptoms.

 Parker's mom gets him a flu vaccine every year because flu took the life of the sister he will never know.